garyexplains/examples/raspberry_pi_router.md

 You will now have a PiNet Wi-Fi network which has access to the network on _eth0_

 ## General note
-If things aren't work as expected after you configutred routing with _eht1_ or after you added Wi-Fi support, the a good old fashinoed reboot will likley fix the problem.
+If things aren't working as expected after you configured routing with eht1 or after you added Wi-Fi support, then a good old fashioned reboot will likely fix the problem.
 In other words, "Have you trieed turning it off and then back on again?"